doolin/prykata/pry.md

 * `pry-stack_explorer`
 * `pry-exception_explorer`

-There are more, this will for now, see the links at the end of this presentation.
+There are more, this will be enough for now, see the links at the end of this presentation.

 ### The Pry ecosystem is expanding rapidly